ACC 221 Cr.3

 Accounting Information Systems

 Procedures and problems in system design applied to the financial operations of a business and the role of the computer in processing financial information.
 Topics covered are responsibility accounting systems, inventory systems, sales analysis systems, and internal control.
-Prerequisite: ACC 321; IS 220; admission to business or information systems minor plan.
+Prerequisite: ACC 321; IS 220; admission to business or information systems minor.
 Offered Fall, Spring.

 ACC 330 Cr.3